Homemade Hamburger Helper

 Post may contain affiliate links.
 Read my disclosure policy.

-This easy and extra cheesy homemade hamburger helper recipe is ready in just 30 minutes!
-Tender pasta and ground beef are coated in a creamy tomato and cheese sauce all cooked together in one-pot.
+This easy, cheesy homemade hamburger helper recipe is a one-pot meal ready in just 30 minutes!
+Every bite features tender pasta and savory ground beef smothered in a rich, creamy tomato and cheese sauce.
+This homemade version brings all the nostalgic flavors of the boxed kind, but with a richer, fresher taste!

-• So Creamy: Made fresh with heavy cream and real cheddar cheese, the lusciously creamy homemade cheese sauce is what sets this recipe apart.
+• So Creamy: Made fresh with heavy cream and real cheddar cheese, the lusciously creamy homemade cheese sauce is what sets this hamburger helper recipe apart.

 • Quick and Easy: Just like the boxed version, everything is cooked together in a single skillet and ready in 30 minutes.
 Yay for easy cleanup!

-• Affordable: Budget friendly dinners are becoming more and more important as grocery store prices keep rising!
-This recipe utilizes pantry staples and affordable ingredients to keep it easy on your wallet.
+• Affordable: This budget friendly recipe utilizes pantry staples and affordable ingredients to keep it easy on your wallet.

 • Hearty: This is one of those great stick-to-your-ribs dinner that is so good everyone wants seconds.
-My kids are always fighting over the last bites!
+My kids are always fighting over the last bite!

 Prefer to use your instant pot?
 Check out my instant pot hamburger helper!
 You may also love my copycat hamburger helper stroganoff recipe!

-• Ground Beef: I prefer lean ground beef, but any ground meat will work!
-If it’s a fattier cut, drain any excess grease.
+• Ground Beef: I prefer lean ground beef, but any ground meat, like ground turkey or chicken, will work!
+If you use a fattier cut, drain any excess grease.

 • All Purpose Flour: See the ‘Cook’s Notes’ section below for a gluten free option.

-• Heavy Cream: Heavy cream will give you the creamiest results, however you can swap it for half and half or evaporated milk.
+• Heavy Cream: Heavy cream will give you the creamiest results, however you can use half and half or even evaporated milk.

 Homemade hamburger helper in a skillet with a wooden spoon adding servings to two bowls.